 This set of Casting, Forming and Welding Multiple Choice Questions & Answers (MCQs) focuses on “Gases in Metals”.

-Explanation: When the solubility of hydrogen is concerned, titanium comes in exothermic group of metals which absorb more hydrogen than endothermic metals (iron, magnesium, nickel etc.).
+Explanation: When the solubility of hydrogen is concerned, titanium comes in an exothermic group of metals which absorb more hydrogen than endothermic metals (iron, magnesium, nickel etc).
 Further, in exothermic metals, the solubility of hydrogen decreases with temperature.
 The reverse is true for endothermic metals.

 2. Which of the following equations represent the solubility (S) of the hydrogen in the metals?